 Before we go too far into this discussion it’s important to remember that curiosity about our bodies and sexuality is a normal behavior.
 The timeless exploratory “you show me yours” has always been there.
 Posting a note in a school locker that says “you’re pretty, or you’re hot” has always been the way for teens in high school.

-Image found The Intrepid Mompreneur
+Image courtesy of The Intrepid Mompreneur

 What has changed is the widespread exposure of sexualized imagery in the media, on television, in movies and music videos, the terminology used and the use of technology to rapidly share and distribute such imagery, including personal images.